tshepang/blog/content/computing/developer of note: Nick Coghlan.rst

 Another PEP he is working on is `PEP 432`_.
 Titled *Simplifying the CPython startup sequence*, it's a highly detailed proposal to re-organise some of CPython code to ease maintenance.
-His deep knowledge on the project's internals is also exposed.
+His deep knowledge on the project's internals is also on display.

 Nick also builds and maintains a collection of notes known simply as `Nick Coghlan's Python Notes`_.
 There is much wisdom there (complete